Sleep paralysis: Arab

 The names of sleep paralysis vary in some Arab countries; it is popularly known as "Al-Jathoom," in Morocco it is called "Boughtat," and in other regions it is known as "Raboos."
 This entity, believed to be a jinn, perches on the sleeper's chest.

 Bengal

 In Bengali folklore, sleep paralysis is believed to be caused by a supernatural entity called Boba (বোবা).
 Boba attacks a person by strangling him when the person sleeps in a supine position.
 In Bengal, the phenomenon is called Bobay Dhora (বোবায় ধরা).

 Cambodia

 Sleep paralysis among Cambodians is known as "the ghost pushes you down," and entails the belief in dangerous visitations from deceased relatives.

 Japan

-Sleep paralysis among the Japanese is known as kannashibara/kannashibari (金縛り), lit. "metal binding" and entails the belief of dangerous visitations from childlike Yōkai, called a makuragaeshi (枕返し or 反枕, lit. "pillow flip"), sitting on the victim's chest.
+Sleep paralysis among the Japanese is known as kanashibari (金縛り), lit. "metal binding" and entails the belief of dangerous visitations from childlike Yōkai, called a makuragaeshi (枕返し or 反枕, lit. "pillow flip"), sitting on the victim's chest.